EmilyLindsay-Smith/academic-website/content/authors/admin/_index.md

 I am interested in the internal structure of words (phonology and morphology), how they are processed in the brain (psycholinguistics), and how they change over time (historical linguistics).

-I am currently an Outreach Officer for linguistics at the University of Oxford.
+I am currently a Postdoctoral Research Fellow at the Surrey Morphology Group, investigating analogy with Erich Round.
+I am also an Outreach Officer for linguistics at the University of Oxford.
 I have previously worked as Departmental Lecturer in Phonology at the University of Oxford and Associate Lecturer in Education at Oxford Brookes.
-My teaching includes phonology, phonetics, psycholinguistics, historical linguistics, morpholoyg and general linguistics.
+My teaching experience includes phonology, phonetics, psycholinguistics, historical linguistics, morpholoyg and general linguistics.

-In terms of my research, my recent work has focused on the phonological typology of modern Arabic varieties with regards to syllable structure, stress, and affixation.
+In terms of my research, I am currently working on analogy.
+My doctoral work focused on the phonological typology of modern Arabic varieties with regards to syllable structure, stress, and affixation.
 I also explore the psycholinguistic processing of complex words through psycholinguistic experiments.

 Outside of linguistics, I enjoy crochet, strategy board games, and fantasy fiction.